programminghistorian/jekyll/en/lessons/urban-demographic-data-r-ggplot2.md

 You now have your first plot!
 You may notice that ggplot2 has made some decisions on its own: background color, font size of the labels, etc. The default settings are usually sufficient, but you can customize these aspects if you prefer.

 Because ggplot2 works within a consistent syntax, you can easily modify your plots to look different, or display different data.
 For instance, say you wanted percentages rather than raw counts.
 Using the following code, you can create a new tibble that calculates the percentage and adds them under a new column named **perc** (again, see the lesson [Data Wrangling and Managment in R](/en/lessons/data-wrangling-and-management-in-r) about dplyr for details if this code does not make sense to you).
-Then, you only need to make a few changes to the code to display the new plot:
+Then, you only need to make a few changes to the code to aggregate the data per type of country, add a new column with percentages, and then display the new plot:

 ```

-# Aggregate the data per type of country and add a new column with percentages

 eudata.perc <- eudata %>%
 group_by(typecountry) %>%
 summarise(total = n()) %>%
 mutate(perc = total/sum(total))
 ggplot(data = eudata.perc, aes(x = typecountry, y = perc)) +
 geom_bar(stat = "identity")
 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-02.png" alt="Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." caption="Figure 2.
 Bar graph showing percentage of destination cities that are domestic, EU, and non-EU." %}

 There is an important difference between the first plot (Figure 1) and this one.
 In the previous plot, ggplot2 counted the number of cities in every group (domestic, EU, non-EU).
 In our new plot, the tibble already contained each bar's numerical value, stored in the **perc** column.
 This is why we specify `y = perc` as a parameter of `aes()`.
 The tricky part is that by default, `geom_bar()` will use the parameter `stat = "count"`.
 This means it will count how many times a value appears.
 In other words, it aggregates data for you.
 However, you can inform ggplot2 that you have already calculated your values by using the parameter `stat = "identity"`.

 Figure 2 shows that most sister cities are from a different country than the origin city, yet still within the EU (around 68%).
 This could be due to geographical proximity, cultural similarities, or economic ties within the European Union. you can get a more detailed look by adding in the name of each origin country to the visualization.
 You could decide to visualize this either by breaking down each bar into percentages by origin country (Figure 3), or by creating separate graphs for each origin country (this is called 'facetting' in ggplot2 lingo, which we [cover below](#Facetting-a-Graph)).
-Let's try the first approach:
+Let's try the first approach, aggregating the data per country and per type of country while adding a new column with percentages:

 ```

-# We aggregate the data per country and type of country and add a new column with percentages

 `eudata.perc.country` <- eudata %>%

 group_by(origincountry, typecountry) %>%